The Nervous SystemIntroduction:

 Neurons, Brain, & Spinal Cord:

-The SpineThe spinal cord is considered to be an "information highway", which connects the peripheral nervous system to the brain.
+The spinal cord is considered to be an "information highway", which connects the peripheral nervous system to the brain.
 It is protected by 31 vertebrae.
 At each segment of bone a pair of spinal nerves branch out.
 The spinal cord receives information from sensory and motor neurons.
 Sensory receptors send information along sensory neurons to the spinal cord.
 From here it is passed via interneurons to motor neurons that lead to muscles in the body.
 This causes movement.
 Sensory neurons can also send information through the spinal cord into the brain stem, to then be processed by the thalamus, the sensory switchboard of the brain (except for smell).
-Overview of Spinal Cord DisordersThe causes for spinal cord disorders include injuries, infections, a blocked blood supply, and compression by a fractured bone or tumor.
+Spinal cord disorders can be caused by injuries, infections, a blocked blood supply, or compression by a fractured bone or tumor.
 The muscles can be become weak or paralyzed and sensation can be abnormal or lost.
-If possible the conditioned will be corrected by a trained professional.
 Often, in order to recover as much function as possible, rehabilitation is needed.

 Diseases of the Nervous System:Nerve Disorders

-General Information About Nervous System Disorders - Nervous system disorders can come from abnormalities with one's nervous system, this can be brought on by: trauma, infections, degeneration, structural defects, tumors, blood flow disruption, and auto immune disorders. - These disorders usually have some of these symptoms: odd persistent headaches, loss of feeling/tingling, weakness, loss of vision, memory loss, impaired mental ability, lack of coordination, muscle rigidity, tremors & seizures, pain, muscle wasting, and slurred speech. - There are also two kind of nervous system disorders when concerning the brain.
+General Information About Nervous System DisordersNervous system disorders can come from abnormalities with one's nervous system, this can be brought on by: trauma, infections, degeneration, structural defects, tumors, blood flow disruption, and auto immune disorders.
+These disorders usually have some of these symptoms: odd persistent headaches, loss of feeling/tingling, weakness, loss of vision, memory loss, impaired mental ability, lack of coordination, muscle rigidity, tremors & seizures, pain, muscle wasting, and slurred speech.
+There are also two kind of nervous system disorders when concerning the brain.
 Abnormalities that come from odd development of the brain prior to birth is a neurological disorder since it concerns how you are neurologically set up, this includes disorders such as schizophrenia and the autism spectrum.
 Disorders that are gained from some form of damage during life are mental disorders.
 This includes things such as depression.

 References:Balingit, Angelica.
 “Liver: Anatomy, Definition, Symptoms, and More.”
 Healthline, 30 May 2018, http://www.healthline.com/human-body-maps/liver.
 Accessed 9 June 2022.

 Hoffman, Matthew.
 “The Esophagus (Human Anatomy): Picture, Function, Conditions, and More.”
 WebMD, 10 July 2020, https://www.webmd.com/digestive-disorders/picture-of-the-esophagus.
 Accessed 19 November 2022.
 Hoffman, Matthew.
 “Liver (Anatomy): Picture, Function, Conditions, Tests, Treatments.”
 WebMD, 23 June 2021, http://www.webmd.com/digestive-disorders/picture-of-the-liver.
 Accessed 19 November 2022.
-“Watch Why This Taste Map Is Wrong | Currents.”
-WIRED, 30 March 2020, https://www.wired.com/video/watch/taste-map.
-Accessed 19 November 2022.
 Wedro, Benjamin.
 “Liver Anatomy & Function Tests, Disease Symptoms & Causes.”
 MedicineNet, http://www.medicinenet.com/liver_anatomy_and_function/article.htm.
 Accessed 28 November 2021. |

 Paola Arias